swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 **Sloths require sustenance\*\* to perform activities.**
 ```

+DocC also supports the translation of hex codes and HTML entities.
+For example, using the hex code `\&#xa9;`
+will render as the copyright sign (&#xa9;).

 <!-- Copyright (c) 2023 Apple Inc and the Swift Project authors.
 All Rights Reserved. -->